social-science-data-editors/guidance/addtl-data-citation-guidance.md

 > Suárez-Rodríguez, M. and C. Macías Garcia.
 2014.
 "There Is No Such a Thing as a Free Cigarette: Lining Nests with Discarded Butts Brings Short-Term Benefits, but Causes Toxic Damage." *Journal of Evolutionary Biology* 27, no. 12 (December 2014): 2719–26, https://doi.org/10.1111/jeb.12531, data deposited at Dryad Digital Repository, https://doi.org/10.5061/dryad.4t5rt.

-The [AEA guidance](https://www.aeaweb.org/journals/policies/sample-references) also provides an example, which links to the article landing page:
+The [AEA guidance](https://www.aeaweb.org/journals/policies/sample-references) used to provide an example, in which the citation links to the article landing page:

 > Romer, Christina D., and David H. Romer.
 2010.
 “The Macroeconomic Effects of Tax Changes: Estimates Based on a New Measure of Fiscal Shocks: Dataset.” *American Economic Review.* https://doi.org/10.1257/aer.100.3.763.

 Note however that modern data citation guidance suggest that both the article and the data used by the article should be cited, and this can lead to confusion.
 With the 2019 move of the AEA to a data archive, the correct citation for the above supplement would be:

 > Romer, Christina D., and David H. Romer.
 2010.
-“The Macroeconomic Effects of Tax Changes: Estimates Based on a New Measure of Fiscal Shocks” *American Economic Review.* no. 3 (June 2010): 763–801. https://doi.org/10.1257/aer.100.3.763.
+"Replication data for: The Macroeconomic Effects of Tax Changes: Estimates Based on a New Measure of Fiscal Shocks." *American Economic Association [publisher]*, * Inter-university Consortium for Political and Social Research [distributor]*, https://doi.org/10.3886/E112357V1

-with the supplemental data separately cited as
+with the article also cited as:

 > Romer, Christina D., and David H. Romer.
 2010.
-"Replication data for: The Macroeconomic Effects of Tax Changes: Estimates Based on a New Measure of Fiscal Shocks." *American Economic Association [publisher]*, * Inter-university Consortium for Political and Social Research [distributor]*, https://doi.org/10.3886/E112357V1
+“The Macroeconomic Effects of Tax Changes: Estimates Based on a New Measure of Fiscal Shocks” *American Economic Review.* no. 3 (June 2010): 763–801. https://doi.org/10.1257/aer.100.3.763.

 ## Specific Guidance